 I went over 100 a bit, I know, so cut back from there proportionately.
 But you’ll need those extra heads to hit your growth plan.

 See also this great post from InsightSquared on their ratios and headcount, as well as Hubspot’s.
-Hubspot is a bit more SMB-y than the model above, and is at $100m+ ARR … but both are good comps.
+Hubspot is a bit more SMB-y than the model above … but both are good comps.
+Take a look back at Hubspot at 100 Employees:

 100 employee image from here